top of page

 Changing your own windshield wipers is one of the easiest and most affordable forms of DIY auto maintenance.
 Whether you're getting ready for rainy weather or just tired of streaky vision, now you know how to replace windshield wipers in under 10 minutes.

 By doing it yourself, you’ll save time and money—and keep your view of the road crystal clear.
+Remember, quality wiper blades and regular maintenance are key to safe driving in South Florida.

 Frequently Asked Questions